Tuesday, August 31, 2010

 When the teacher goes to his apartment because she’s worried about him, and finds out his big secret, he tries to pass it off with a lame excuse:

 Fortunately, the teacher is smarter than she looks.
-Too bad those smarts don’t apply to self-defence lessons.
+Too bad those smarts don’t apply to self-defense lessons.
 It’s only after she leaves the apartment that she runs into the stalker/rapist who’d followed her, then later gave up after she went inside.
 He thanks his luck for such a chance to happen and gets with the baby-making.

 So of course, even though Akira despises himself and wants to be left alone, who should suddenly appear...?